Belgian Nursery Blog

 Do I Need Special or Expensive Equipment?

 No!
 All you need for this process are bulbs (obviously), pots that are at least 6 inches deep and ideally with drainage holes, and a spot to keep them cold like a spare refrigerator or unheated garage.
-You can use pot covers or other clean containers that do not have any outlets for drainage, but you’ll have to add a layer of stones to the bottom and be very careful when watering most of your bulbs.
+You can use pot covers or other clean containers that do not have any outlets for drainage, but you’ll have to add a layer of stones to the bottom and be very careful when watering!

 Do I Need a Separate Pot for Each Bulb?